somer-sinnard/infrastructure_analysis/README.md

 The attached Tableau Workbook contains dashboards that can be used to identify cities and states with growing infrastructure funding and particularly poor bridge and road conditions.

-A brief overview of the slides is below:
+A brief overview of the slides is found below:
   - State BIL Profile
     - Shows funding by state from the Bipartisan Infrastructure Law (BIL) and which subcategories the funding is allocated to for each state
   - City BIL Profile